 “Many Mormons do family history not only to learn about their heritage but also to find deceased ancestors who haven’t yet been baptized in the Church, and worthy Church members can then be baptized for these ancestors who have died.

 When someone dies, Mormons believe a person’s spirit leaves the body.
 Performing baptisms for the dead is a chance for Mormons to do for those who are dead what they can’t do for themselves.”

 Many genealogists, Mormon or otherwise, use this paid site.
 I’m not Mormon, however, the resources available at Ancestry are tempting.
 I would like to discover more about my blood father’s side.
 I have agreed to upload my DNA to the site.
 With my cousin’s information, we may be able to locate more family members.

 Since I took the first DNA test in 2014, I’ve learned so much, the mother’s line is British, one branch is Mayflower peeps, via the Francis Cooke line.
 On another line, we are related to the Ethan Allan family and the 19th president, Rutherford B. Hayes.
-Both lines had large families, and there are many branches.
+Both lines had large families, and there are many branches, so it is safe to guess I share the connections with thousands of other living relatives.
 Also, there is an unprovable rumor that we are related to a King of England.
 Which king?
 Unknown.
-I’m guessing King Everyman.
-If you are a genealogist, you’ll know it costs extra money to join foreign online databases.
-I am trying to keep my expenses reasonable.
+Just “a king of England.”

 You know what, I’m just not sure I need to know anymore.
 I know I agreed to join Ancestry, but I mean, wow, I think my brain is full.
 If a half-sibling reaches out, of course, I’d connect.
 If my birth mother, whose older sister now has my contact information, calls me, of course, I’d talk to her.
 I have much to ask, many things to say.
 But, right now, today— I’m good.